envi/olesia-khomchyn.github.io/docs/Envi_Use_Cases.md

 ```

-To create Usage Procedure, Usage ID, and Procedure No are required.
+To create usage Procedure, Usage ID, and Procedure No are required.
 Usage Procedures are populated from procedureNo in case it matches Procedure No and Facility.
 The status of the procedure is not taken into account.
 You can add procedures only with unique values.
 The order of procedures is the same as it was provided in the request.

 The following fields can be populated to add Usage Procedure: